kmelendez123/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A little of everything isn't always so bad.
+subtitle: Obligatory Quote: "A key to success is playing the hand you were dealt like it was the hand you wanted"
 ---

+Hello again!
-Graduated from Radford University with a B.S in Computer Science - Software Engineering.
+My name is Kevin and I have graduated from Radford University in Virginia with a B.S in Computer Science - Software Engineering.
-PC Building Enthusiast, Gamer, and an ambition to travel Asia and other parts of the world describe me.
+I am pursuing a career as a web or software developer and am also an aspiring cloud guru.
+I am currently planning to take the AWS Certified Developer - Associate Exam (CDA) and learn more about the cloud.

+As an avid programmer and engineer, it only makes sense that I love to game and build PC's.
+Apart from these I enjoy playing poker, meeting new people, and have an ambition to travel several countries in Asia and Europe.
+I also support open source contributions, so if you want to collab and work on something, or simply have a question; Connect with me by following the media links below or send me an email [here](mailto:cambokev123@gmail.com)